Cryptonomicon1/Cyphers/Readme.txt

 This looks hard to read.
 So, I wrote a word tokanizer.
 This tokanizer isn't the best.
 However, it helps.
 To use the tokanizer type...
-C.TokanizeWords(m)
+C.TokWords(m)

 The Tokanizer may take a while depending on how long the message is.
 The result for this case would be something like 'en crypt me please i want to been crypt e d' I guess you cannot win them all.
-Not all words are lexiconed.
-So, let us add our needed words by typing...
-C.AddWord(20, 'encrypt')
-C.AddWord(20, 'encrypted'

-The 20 is just the percentage that places the word in the priority list.
-So, the less percent, the higher the word is prioritized.
-I chose 20% as a rule of thumb.
-If you tokanize again, you will see. encrypt me please i want to be encrypted.
-Not so bad, huh?